thomasnield/kotlin-statistics/README.md

 Averages by lengths: {5=6.8, 4=5.733333333333334, 7=6.8}
 Std Devs by lengths: {5=2.1416504538945342, 4=2.619584360585134, 7=0.0}
 ```

+These slicing operators are backed by a common `groupApply()` function, which can be used to implement other slicing operators easily.

 ## Slicing Aggregations Using Data Classes